Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Related Works

-Recent research on datasets for AI-generated videos detection has primarily concentrated on two categories.
-The first type includes datasets like DFDC \cite{DBLP:journals/corr/abs-1910-08854}, Celeb-DF \cite{DBLP:conf/cvpr/LiYSQL20}, and Faceforensics++ \cite{DBLP:conf/iccv/RosslerCVRTN19}.
-These focus on face replacement and expression manipulation, generating fake content through synchronous changes in faces or mouth parts of fixed lenses.
-Although these datasets are large-scale and the existing methods can achieve good performance on the dataset, they are limited by their single-scene nature and reliance on local features \cite{Wang_2020_CVPR}, such as GAN artifact detection\cite{9792208}.
-The second category comprises generalized AI-generated datasets like ForenSynths and VideoGPT \cite{DBLP:journals/corr/abs-2104-10157}.
-These expand the types of tampering to include gestures and background replacements and introduce temporal dynamics \cite{guillaro2023trufor}.
+Recent research on AGVD datasets has focused primarily on three categories.
+The first category includes face-centric datasets such as DFDC \cite{DBLP:journals/corr/abs-1910-08854}, Celeb-DF \cite{DBLP:conf/cvpr/LiYSQL20}, and Faceforensics++ \cite{DBLP:conf/iccv/RosslerCVRTN19}.
+These focus on face replacement and expression manipulation, generating fake content through synchronous changes in faces or mouth regions within fixed camera views.
+Although these datasets are large-scale and existing methods achieve promising performance, they are limited by their single-scene nature and reliance on local facial features \cite{Wang_2020_CVPR}.
+The second category comprises early generalized AI-generated datasets such as ForenSynths and VideoGPT \cite{DBLP:journals/corr/abs-2104-10157}.
+These expand tampering types to include gestures and background replacements while introducing temporal dynamics \cite{guillaro2023trufor}.
 However, they still struggle with accurately simulating real attack patterns and lack sufficient domain coverage, often focusing solely on single objects or faces.
+The third category emerges with recent open-source video generation models.
+GenVidBench \cite{ni2025genvidbench} constructs a large-scale benchmark using open-source generators such as SVD and CogVideo, providing semantic labels and generation prompts for comprehensive analysis.
+GenWorld \cite{chen2025genworld} further incorporates cross-prompt diversity, including text-to-video, image-to-video, and video-to-video generation pipelines.
+While these benchmarks advance detection research beyond face-centric scenarios, they predominantly rely on open-source models whose outputs often exhibit detectable artifacts.

-To fill these gaps, we construct a multi-scenario and multi-domain AI-generated videos detection dataset.
-By enhancing scene diversity and domain variety, this dataset offers an improved benchmark over existing works.
+However, commercial platforms employ closed-source models trained on larger-scale proprietary datasets with greater computational resources, producing videos with superior realism and temporal coherence that remain inadequately covered.
+To fill this gap, we construct Chameleon, a commercial-grade AGVD benchmark that features native high-resolution outputs and 3D consistency, providing a more challenging testbed for detection research.